 Friday, April 17th, 2020

-But now a familiar strangeness; strangers can become familiar with each other.
-All of our friends were strangers at some point.
-At the impressive New York Yacht Club on West 44th Street there is a small room by the entrance called the Strangers Room.
-That is where you wait until a member comes to claim you, at which time you shift in from stranger to guest.
+Nearly all of our friends were strangers at one point.
+At the impressive New York Yacht Club on West 44th Street there is a small room, adjacent to the entrance, called the Strangers Room.
+This is where you wait until a member claims you, at which time you shift from stranger to guest.

-The bike lane at 14th Street was blocked by construction barriers.
-I use the lane by habit, however, with no traffic, there was no point.
-I acknowledged the mobile morgue on 12th Street as I passed.
+South of 14th Street the protected bike lane was blocked by construction barriers.
+With no traffic there was little point in using the lane separated from cars.
+I acknowledged the mobile morgues on 12th Street as I passed.
 The compressor hummed in the cold.
-They call these “refrigerated trailers,” but bringing my attention to it, I realized they must be freezers.
+They are called “refrigerated trailers,” but I realized they must be freezers.

-No one was around in the Village, and only every third change of lights from red to green yielded any cars.
+No one was around in the Village, and only every third change of lights from red to green yielded even a single car.
 Village Cigars at Sheridan Square was open.
 Could they be an essential business?
-Drugs are needed to keep a type of order.
-Regular drug stores, liquor stores, coffee shops, and smoke shops are open.
-Along with some pizza, what else would anyone need?
+Drugs are needed to maintain a type of order in many cultures.
+Regular drug stores (a.k.a., pharmacies), liquor stores, coffee shops, and other generic smoke shops are all open.
+That and some pizza, might be all that most people need.

-The last part of my ride, typically the part where the streets are the most empty, offers a chance to shift my route.
+The last part of my ride, typically the part where the streets are totally deserted, offers a chance to shift my route.
 I turned east on Vandam, a westbound street.
-Riding the wrong way allows you to see everything differently—from a new angle and these days, no one is ever coming toward me.
+Riding the wrong way allows you to see everything differently—from a new angle.
+These days, no one is ever coming toward me.

-I am happy it is Friday, that day still has meaning in my week.
+I am happy it is Friday; this day still has meaning in my week.